jhart4593/stewart_platform/README.md

 ball_balancing - main code for controller to perform autonomous balancing of a ball on the upper platform.

-servo-home - code to move the platform to it's home position.
+servo_home - code to move the platform to it's home position.

 pixy_calibrate - code used to calibrate location information from the pixy2 camera.